-We are a registered Learning Destination for the Children's University.
+We are a registered Learning Destination for the Children's University, in association with Plymouth University.

 The activities that can be validated include activities that you may be able to get a degree in, this is therefore wide and can include sports, art clubs, after school clubs such as French or art this term and certain events which may be held at venues such as the Museum in Plymouth, the Aquarium or at the University.
 If they are out of school activities you as parents are still responsible for organising and paying for the clubs.
 All after school clubs held in school (other than the childcare) count as validated activities as do any activities held at validated learning destinations.
 Below is a list of registered destinations who can stamp your passport, if your child regularly attends a club and they are interested in becoming a learning destination I can give them details of this.
 Generally, at places such as the aquarium, museum and the zoo etc. the children need to be attending an organised event rather than just a look round with you.